SE-TINF22B6/Statify/Documentation/sad.md

 > This section specifies the architecture design in various views.
 > Minimum requirement:
 > - sequence diagram on a component level and necessary description
-> - component diagrams and/or package diagrams, and necessary description
+> - component diagrams and/or diagrams, and necessary description

 #### 3.1 Overview
 > A summary of the architecture design -- highlights.